mirisuzanne/miriamsuzanne/content/who.rst

 ===

 **Eric A. Meyer** is a multimedia artist.
-He is a co-founder & creative director at OddBird_;
-a musician & poet with `Teacup Gorilla`_;
-and a writer/producer with `Vicious Trap`_.
-He has written, directed, and designed for enemble theatres including
-`New World Arts`_ (Artistic Director),
-`The Lida Project`_ (Technical Director), and the `Denver Poets' Theatre`_.
+Former Artistic Director of `New World Arts`_, and Technical Director of `The Lida Project`_, he is now a designer/developer at `OddBird`_, musician with `Teacup Gorilla`_, sucker for `Vicious Trap`_, and member of the `Denver Poets' Theatre`_.

-Eric is the author of two forthcoming novels —
+He is the author of two forthcoming novels —
 *Into the Green Green Mud* and
 *Variations on Riding Side Saddle* — and many original performances including
 *Missa Populi*, *Untitled #39*, *Sadomasochism*, and *Every Other Day*.
+His multimedia *Post-Obsolete Book* was recently featured in the `SpringGun Journal`_, and `more is on the way`_ via
+Exit Strata PRINT!,
+the EOAGH Journal,
+the Brakhage Center Media Arts Lunchtime Series, and the Media Archeology Lab/&Now Festival.

-He is an open-source contributor, a core developer on the Compass_ project, and the creator of Susy_, a felxible grid system for web designers.
+Eric is an open-source contributor, core developer on the `Compass`_ project, and creator of the `Susy`_ grid system.

 |cv|